mdker/zekai/README.md

 * There is no need to introduce a new -standard- library.
 Better choose an existing library which fits the needed functionality.

-* There are no classes; no inheritance.
+* Structs instead of classes emphasize there is no inheritance.

 * There are not keywords.

-* Both null and undefined should never be referred, unless working with an ECMAScript library.
+* Both `null` and `undefined` should never be referred, unless working with an ECMAScript library.

-* There is no new.
+* There is no `new` idiom.
 To call ECMAScript library functions use:
 ```javascript
 new(class args=[]) {
 	obj = { __proto__ = class.prototype }